up-in-the-clouds/telar-khipu/TEMPLATE_SETUP.md

 ### Structure
 - [ ] Instructions tab exists and contains reference content
-- [ ] Project Setup tab has site settings AND chapters list
+- [ ] Project Setup tab has site settings AND stories list
 - [ ] Objects tab has all required columns
 - [ ] Glossary tab has all required columns
-- [ ] At least one Chapter tab exists
+- [ ] At least one Story tab exists

 ### Data Format
 - [ ] Column headers match exactly (case-sensitive)
 - [ ] No empty rows between data rows
-- [ ] Object IDs are consistent across Objects and Chapter tabs
+- [ ] Object IDs are consistent across Objects and Story tabs
 - [ ] Term IDs are consistent across Glossary and usage
 - [ ] Coordinates (x, y) are decimal numbers between 0 and 1
 - [ ] Zoom values are positive numbers (typically 1-4)